yusufcihan/diskplot/README.md

 DiskPlot allows to organize your files with plots.
 You can attach a icon, name to your plots.
 Plots doesn't create partitions on your disk.
 So you can safely control them.

-This project is using [MaterialDesignInXAMLToolkit](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit)
+This project is using [MaterialDesignInXAMLToolkit](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit) and [ByteSize](https://github.com/omar/ByteSize) packages.
+You can find licences of these libraries in related folder.

 ![DiskPlot](https://yusufcihan.com/img/diskplot.png)